-Bonus Quote 2: ““Life is often a desert, it is difficult to walk, but if we trust in God, it can become beautiful and wide as a highway.
+Another bonus quote: “Life is often a desert, it is difficult to walk, but if we trust in God, it can become beautiful and wide as a highway.
 Never lose hope; continue to believe, always, in spite of everything.
-Hope opens new horizons, making us capable of dreaming what is not even imaginable.””
+Hope opens new horizons, making us capable of dreaming what is not even imaginable.”

-For singles – especially those who never chose the single life intentionally – the first line of this Pope Francis quote strikes clear to the heart: “life is often a desert, it is difficult to walk”.
+The first line of this Pope Francis quote strikes clear to the heart: “Life is often a desert, it is difficult to walk”.

 Think about the story from the Gospel of Luke where a blind man called out for mercy despite the disciples rebuking him and telling him to be quiet.
 This blind man hoped in the mercy of Christ to the point of being rebuked, yet God heard him.